diamondburned/libwebring/README.md

 Then head to http://localhost:4507/example/.

+## Hosting a webring

+To see how a webring is hosted, see [diamondburned/acmfriends-webring](https://github.com/diamondburned/acmfriends-webring/).

 ## Customizing

 If `<webring-element>` is used without any children, it will generate a default HTML template to be used as the body.
 If it has existing children elements, then they will be kept.